snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 First we create the MongoDB Atlas peering connection.
 The connection needs most of the stuff, we created before, like the AWS VPC to peer to and the container of our MongoDB cluster.
-Here we use another variable for the aws account in which the destination VPC for the peering lies.
+Here we use another variable for the AWS account in which the destination VPC for the peering lies.
 This variable will be created analogous to those, we created earlier.
 The second thing is an acceptor, which should auto accept the peering requests for peerings with the MongoDB VPC.